Want to know more about the Ikkat fabric? Then check out the blog. All your questions are answered here.

 Ikkat Saree Parts

-This is the main expanse of the saree and can be plain, checkered, or embellished with a variety of motifs.
+The Body: This is the main expanse of the saree and can be plain, checkered, or embellished with a variety of motifs.
 Imagine peacocks strutting across the fabric, traditional temple designs adding a touch of grandeur, or a mesmerizing play of geometric patterns.

 The Borders: Framing the saree body with 5-inch or 10-inch borders, sometimes come in various widths, from a simple single border to a more elaborate double with ornate temple designs.
 They also come with rich Kanchipuram border or Kaddi border.